"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Romans 8:20-23 - For the creation was subjected to futility, not willingly, but because of Him who subjected it in hope; because the creation itself also will be delivered from the bondage of corruption into the glorious liberty of the children of God.
 For we know that the whole creation groans and labors with birth pangs together until now.
 Not only that, but we also who have the firstfruits of the Spirit, even we ourselves groan within ourselves, eagerly waiting for the adoption, the redemption of our body.

 The wording in Revelation 5:3 suggests that no "created" being is worthy to open the scroll.
 Because man forfeited the "purchase deed" to the earth after sin entered the world, only a sinless relative to Adam can redeem it.
 Angels are not qualified to open the scroll because they are not relatives of Adam.
 Angels are also created beings.
-All humans are Adam's relatives, but disqualified as kinsmen redeemers because they are created beings and all have sinned:
+All humans are Adam's relatives, but disqualified as kinsmen redeemers because all humans have sinned:

 Romans 5:12 - Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men because all sinned.